ghosts-lk/ghosts-lk.github.io/README.md

 ## Project Structure

+The entire application is contained in a single `index.html` file for simplicity and ease of deployment to GitHub Pages.
+This file includes:

-- `index.html` - The main HTML entry point
+- HTML structure
-- `index.js` - The JavaScript entry point that renders the React component
+- CSS styling
-- `GhostProtocol.tsx` - The main React component
+- React components
-- Various component files for different sections of the website
+- JavaScript for rendering

 ## Technologies Used

 - React
-- TypeScript
+- JSX
 - Tailwind CSS
 - GitHub Pages

+## Troubleshooting

+If you encounter a blank page:

+- Check your browser console for errors
+- Make sure all CDN resources are loading correctly
+- Try using a different browser
+- Ensure JavaScript is enabled in your browser